For forty years, communities, agencies and nonprofit organizations have turned to the Conway School for design and

 Conway provides community design and planning services under contract and at cost, primarily for municipal and non-profit organizations.

 If your community or non-profit agency needs design or planning assistance, perhaps a team of graduate students from the Conway School can help.
-Contact David Nordstrom, Administrative Director, by email or at (413) 369-4044 x6 to learn more.
+Contact Kristin Thomas by email to learn more.

 A thorough study by Conway students, under the direct supervision of professional staff, will help the client/community identify and articulate problems, analyze and assess basic resources, organize and present relevant data, clarify and prioritize goals, identify stakeholders, improve communication among community groups and boards, provide access to new resources, and provide models of successful design or planning projects; and as a result, raise citizen and community awareness about important environmental and planning issues.

 - Design for resilience: food security plans, walkable communities, green burial, sustainable agriculture, planting plans for climate change, reducing chemical inputs through native plant design, stormwater infiltration, permaculture and forest garden design.